-The prices for various raw materials, such as plastic, cardboard, steel, tin and wood are increasing substantially.
-Raw materials are hard to acquire, with all the associated consequences.
+The prices for various raw materials, such as plastic, cardboard, steel, tin, textile, leather and wood are increasing substantially.
+Raw materials are hard to acquire, which has consequences.

-- The worldwide economic growth, in combination with exports of plastics from Europe to Asia and North America, are leading to scarcity.
+- The worldwide economic growth, in combination with exports of plastic from Europe to Asia and North America, are leading to scarcity.

-What’s more, the demand for plastic, cardboard, steel and tin has risen enormously due to the corona crisis.
-People are buying en masses more disinfectant agents in bottles, plastic or cardboard disposables, personal protection equipment and related safety articles.
+- What’s more, the demand for plastic, cardboard, steel and tin has risen enormously due to the coronavirus crisis.
+People are buying en masse more disinfectant agents in bottles, plastic or cardboard disposables, personal protection equipment and related safety articles.

-- On top of this, the capacity in these corona times had been reduced and not restarted quickly enough.
+- On top of this, capacity in these times of coronavirus had been reduced and not restarted quickly enough.